Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: FLASH: Methodology

-\textbf{Extension to support heterogeneous parameter density.} To support different density budgets for different clients, we now present hetero-FLASH.
-Let us assume a total of $N$ support densities $d_{set} = [d_{1},.., d_{M}]$, where $d_{i} < d_{i+1}$.
-Now, for hetero-SPDST, we perform a sensitivity warm-up, to create the masks for the clients' with the highest density $d_N$.
+Let us assume there are $N$ available support densities $d_{set} = [d_{1},.., d_{N}]$, where $d_{i} < d_{i+1}$.
+Now, for hetero-SPDST and hetero-JMWST, we perform the same \texttt{Stage 1} as explained before to create the masks for the clients with the highest density $d_N$.
 For any other density $d_i$, we sample a sparse mask from that with density $d_{i+1}$.
-Note, while creating the mask from $d_{i+1}$ to $d_i$, we follow the layer-wise density re-calibration approach as mentioned earlier.
-For hetero-JMWST, at the beginning of each round, the server performs magnitude pruning to yield $N$ sub models meeting $N$ different density levels, contrasting to the creation of one model in JMWST.
-Participating clients of different densities use the corresponding sub models to start their local sparse training.
-In hetero-FLASH, server performs aggregation by following a form of \textit{weighted fed averaging} (WFA).
-In particular, with similar inspiration as \cite{diao2020heterofl}, to give equal importance to each parameter update in such heterogeneous settings, WFA averages the values by their number of non-zero occurrences among the participating clients.
-For brevity, we have provided the algorithm for hetero-FLASH in the Appendix.
+Note, while creating the mask from $d_{i+1}$ to $d_i$, we follow the layer-wise density re-calibration approach (Eq.~\ref{eq:d_recalib}).
+Similar to the original SPDST, after \texttt{Stage 1}, the server freezes all the $N$ pre-defined mask for the heterogeneous case, and for the rest of the training, clients can use the mask associated with their budget.
+For hetero-JMWST, at the beginning of each round, the server performs magnitude pruning to yield $N$ sub-models meeting $N$ different density levels, contrasting to the creation of one model in JMWST.
+Participating clients of different densities use the corresponding sub-models to start sparse learning locally.

+In hetero-FLASH, clients do not contribute to weights equally.
+Considering all the parameters from clients with sparse masks, specifically, the pruned parameters may hurt the updates that are not zero on that same position.
+Therefore, instead of FedAvg., the server performs aggregation we call \textit{Weighted Fed Averaging} (WFA).
+In particular, with similar inspiration as \citet{diao2020heterofl}, instead of averaging over $\#$ of participating clients, we average each non-zero update by their total non-zero occurrences over the participating clients in a round.
+We have provided the algorithm for hetero-FLASH in the Appendix.